Earl 2.0? New Seahawks safety Quandre Diggs already drawing high praise from Pete Carroll

 Carroll was asked a follow-up question about his new safety earlier this week: Is Diggs the team’s best in-season acquisitions of Carroll’s tenure here?

-Two which Carroll tried to pump the brakes: “Let’s give him some time.
+To which Carroll tried to pump the brakes: “Let’s give him some time.
 He’s only played two weeks.”

 No, it’s probably not fair to ask Diggs — or anyone — to be everything Thomas was during the Legion of Boom glory days.